The Foreign Agricultural Service (FAS) links U.S. agriculture to the world to enhance export opportunities and global

 FAS expands and maintains access to foreign markets for U.S. agricultural products by removing trade barriers and enforcing U.S. rights under existing trade agreements.
 FAS works with foreign governments, international organizations, and the Office of the U.S. Trade Representative to establish international standards and rules to improve accountability and predictability for agricultural trade.

-FAS partners with 75 cooperator groups representing a cross-section of the U.S. food and agricultural industry and manages a toolkit of market development programs to help U.S. exporters develop and maintain markets for hundreds of products.
+FAS partners with more than 70 cooperator groups representing a cross-section of the U.S. food and agricultural industry and manages a toolkit of trade promotion programs to help U.S. exporters develop and maintain markets for hundreds of products.
 FAS also supports U.S. agricultural exporters through export credit guarantee programs and other types of assistance.

 FAS’s network of global contacts and long-standing relationships with international groups contribute to the agency’s unique market intelligence capacity.
 FAS analysts provide objective intelligence on foreign market conditions, prepare production forecasts, assess export opportunities, and track changes in policies affecting U.S. agricultural exports and imports.

 FAS leads USDA’s efforts to help developing countries improve their agricultural systems and build their trade capacity.
 FAS also partners with the U.S. Agency for International Development to administer U.S. food aid programs, helping people in need around the world.
-FAS’s non-emergency food aid programs help meet recipients’ nutritional needs and also support agricultural development and education.
+FAS’s non-emergency food assistance programs help meet recipients’ nutritional needs and also support agricultural development and education.